momentum-mod/docs/_posts/commands/2020-07-10-mom_restart_stage.md

 Optionally takes a stage number, or both stage and track numbers as parameters.

-Also, it deliberately does nothing in the tricksurf gamemode.
+{:.notice--info}
 This command will only reset the timer if the desired stage and track is not the one the player is currently on.
+Also, it deliberately does nothing on linear tracks and in the tricksurf gamemode.

 ## Usage Examples